 Fresh from a production burner, char is bone dry.
-It’s heated to over 500°C, and hardly has a molecule of water in it.
+It’s heated to over 500°C and hardly has a molecule of water in it.
 But water is the first ingredient to cook up biological life.
 Without water, even earthworms avoid char.
-But properly moist, worms like char mixed with their food, and microbes rapidly move in to colonize the char.
+When properly moistened, though, worms eat it and microbes rapidly move in to colonize it.

 However, char left lying on soil a few months loses those black beads of resin, and its color shifts from sparkly black to lusterless gray.
 Microbes inhabiting char see those hydrocarbon residues as food.
 Carbon chains and rings contain electrons and energy, so bacteria and other organisms eat it like candy.

 Without water, char is very dusty.
 Fresh char is weak, brittle and shatters easily.
 Dry char easily sheds fine black dust that hovers around like a dark cloud.
 This dust is hard to handle, easily airborne, not healthy to inhale, and blows away in the wind.
-And yet, that very fine dust is the most precious portion to add to soil and transform its structure because it most widely and intimately inserts itself between soil particles.
+And yet, that very fine dust is the most precious part to add to soil because it most widely and intimately inserts itself between soil particles.

 In normal production, water is used to kill the fire that makes the char — to cool it down and stop the charcoal fire.
 People beginning to make char are surprised how much water is needed to extinguish a charcoal fire.
 A lot of heat is held in char, and char’s micropores soak up lots of water.
-Often engineers quench fresh, hot char by dumping it in water.
-However, too much water yields char that is soggy, sticky and heavy, which makes handling messy, and screening for particle size difficult.
-And waterlogged char is anaerobic, and creates a poor habitat for beneficial microbes.
+Engineers often quench fresh, hot char by dumping it in water.
+However, too much water yields char that is soggy, sticky, and heavy, which makes handling messy and sorting for particle size difficult.
+And waterlogged char is anaerobic, creating a poor habitat for beneficial microbes.

-But, with careful attention and proper protocol, a minimum of water will put out a fire, yielding lightweight char that’s easy to process.
-With the right moisture, char isn’t dusty, but cohesive enough to hold together in soft clumps that are easy and safe to handle and don’t disappear in a wind.
-And with just enough water, char is suitable media for strong colonies of microbes and earthworms are attracted to it.
+With careful attention and proper protocol, though, a minimum of water will put out a fire, yielding lightweight char that’s easy to process.
+With the right moisture, char is cohesive enough to hold together in soft clumps that are easy and safe to handle and don’t disappear in a wind.
+In this form it is able to build strong colonies of microbes and earthworms.

-Smaller particles disappear into soil quicker, mixing more thoroughly and intimately with soil particles and organisms.
-Thus, crushing, grinding and screening char are valuable to increase char’s dispersal throughout soil and optimize its effects on soil structure, ion adsorption and microbial colonization.
+Smaller particles of biochar disappear into soil quicker, mixing more thoroughly and intimately with soil particles and organisms.
+Crushing, grinding, and screening char are thus valuable for increasing char’s dispersal throughout soil and optimizing its effects on soil structure, ion adsorption, and microbial colonization.

 The first benefit of smaller particle size is increased surface area.
 For water ions and microbes to penetrate char, they must enter at an exterior surface.
 Smaller bits have more total surface available for absorption and adsorption.
 A one-inch chunk has a surface area of — at best — six square inches.
 The same chunk shattered in a thousand fragments has thousands times more surface area.
 Due to extremely fine microporosity, one gram of biochar has over 4,000 square feet of surface area, and 12,000 is achievable.
 Water, nutrients and microbes quickly penetrate smaller particles and access interior spaces.

-Smaller particle sizes also distribute in soil more widely, more intimately.
+Smaller particle sizes also distribute in soil more widely.
 Dust — the smallest particle, smaller than most soil particles — inserts itself between soil particles.
 Carbon isolates soil granules, insulating their electric charges.
 Thus, clay is less sticky, while sand has more cohesive body.